Co-Authored by Norman B. Berger

 Then, at the end of this 10-year study period:

-EPA conducted a formal cost-benefit study which found that the quantifiable benefits of its regulation would exceed the costs up to nine times over–by as much as $80 billion each year.
+EPA conducted a formal cost-benefit study that found that the quantifiable benefits of its regulation would exceed the costs up to nine times over–by as much as $80 billion each year.
 Those benefits include as many as 11,000 fewer premature deaths annually, along with a far greater number of avoided illnesses.

 But none of it mattered.
 The Supreme Court, in a 5-4 decision, ruled that this was all irrelevant because EPA had not considered, at the very first stage of the process, how much it would cost for the power plants to comply with the regulation.
 Writing for the majority, Justice Scalia said that EPA “must consider cost–including, most importantly, cost of compliance–before deciding whether regulation is “appropriate and necessary”. (emphasis added) Therefore, any later consideration by EPA of compliance cost–even if it considered such cost many, many times over a decade, which EPA did–and any determination that the lives and health of many citizens would be spared by the regulation, simply do not matter.
 According to Justice Scalia and the majority, EPA did not even have the power to be looking into those things, since it did not take compliance cost into consideration on day one.